 The cover art on Isadora’s 12 Days of Christmas reminded me of this serrated rectangle puzzle.
 I made this one out of green craft foam.
 We used 12 rectangular pieces.
 Logan (3) is able to order the pieces from largest to smallest on his red mat, creating a Christmas tree.
 You could also number the pieces 1-12, or put them in a pocket chart that is numbered 1-12– matching the numbers.
 There are many ways to scaffold this activity to meet your learner’s needs.
 This is an activity that he will hopefully want to repeat throughout the next few weeks.

 You could also do this with construction paper and have your child glue it and decorate the tree for a keepsake art project.

 Don’t forget to come back tomorrow for Day #2 and go check out Reading Confetti for more great book suggestions and crafts.
-I’ll be pinning all of our books and crafts to my 12 Days of Christmas Pinterest board.
+I’ll be pinning all of our books and crafts to my Christmas Books for Kids Pinterest board.
 We’d love it if you’d pin our crafts or follow on pinterest!